Fentanyl Adds A New Terror For People Abusing Opioids

 There's a clear culprit in the rising drug overdose death count in Massachusetts, but it's not heroin.
 It's the synthetic opioid fentanyl.

 Seventy-five percent of the state's men and women who died after an unintentional overdose last year had fentanyl in their system, up from 57 percent in 2015.
-It's a pattern cities and towns are seeing across the state and across the country, particularly in New England and the rust belt states.
+It's a pattern cities and towns are seeing across the state and across the country, particularly in New England and the Rust Belt states.

 Fentanyl may be especially lethal because it's strong, it's mixed with other drugs in varying amounts unknown to the user, and it can trigger an overdose within seconds.
 "It happens so fast, like instantly, as soon as you do the shot," says Allyson, a 37-year-old woman who started using heroin in her late teens.